Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Results

 The strengths of the \ion{O}{7} and \ion{O}{8} absorption lines provide key constraints on the temperature structure of the hot halo.
 Figure~\ref{fig-O78} compares the simulated equivalent widths with the observed distributions for the Galactic halo.
 For the \ion{O}{7} line, the majority of simulated galaxies falls within the observed scatter.
 The median simulated EW is approximately 36\% lower than the observational median, but remains consistent with the observational dispersion.
 In contrast, the simulated \ion{O}{8} absorption shows a clear and significant deficit: the median EW is about 65\% lower than observed, residing outside the observational range, with nearly all simulated galaxies lying below it.

-The differing agreement reflects the distinct temperature sensitivities of the two ions. \ion{O}{7} is abundant over a broad temperature range ($T \sim 3\times10^5 - 2\times10^6$\,K), while \ion{O}{8} forms predominantly in a narrower, hotter window ($T \sim 1.6-3.2\times10^6$\,K), with its peak abundance near $T\approx2.5\times10^6$\,K under CIE \citep[e.g.,][]{2001ApJ...556L..91S}.
+The differing agreement reflects the distinct temperature sensitivities of the two ions. \ion{O}{7} is abundant over a broad temperature range ($T \sim 3\times10^5 - 2\times10^6$\,K), while \ion{O}{8} forms predominantly in a narrower, hotter window ($T \sim 1.6-3.2\times10^6$\,K), with its peak abundance near $T\approx2.5\times10^6$\,K under collisional ionization equilibrium \citep[e.g.,][]{2001ApJ...556L..91S}.
 Therefore, the significant deficit in \ion{O}{8} absorption indicates a shortage of gas in the hotter phase traced by this ion within the simulated halos.